-However, this should be extended to making hard dividing lines where scripture is wrongfully divided up so that we pick and choose what does and does not apply to us.
+However, “rightly dividing” should not be extended to making hard dividing lines where scripture is wrongfully chopped up so that we pick and choose what does and does not apply to us.

 God’s dealing with individuals, families, nations, and mankind as a whole over time is more of building of one generation off the other.
 It is similar to the way a parent treats a child differently as he/she matures: a six month old baby is treated different than a toddler, a six year old, a teen, young adult, older adult, etc. The nature of the parent does not change, but the way the parent treats the child changes as the child matures.

 God is the same yesterday, today, and forever.
-From cover to cover, scripture is a consistent and unveiling revelation of God’s nature and Jesus.
+From cover to cover, scripture is a consistent and unveiling revelation of the nature and will of God.

-9. Laying of Hands – Biblically based “laying on of hands” is still valid today.
-However, Satan is a deceiver and seeks to pervert everything of God.
+9. Laying of Hands – Biblically based “laying on of hands” is still valid today and believers are instructed to do so (Mark 16:18, James 5:14).
+However, Satan is a deceiver and seeks to pervert everything of God, especially if it is something that demonstrates the power of God and glorifies Him.
 Keep in mind that Satan has a false, perverted version of most every work of the Holy Ghost.
-False religions such as Reiki also use laying of hands to impart a demon spirit that imparts a form of “healing”.
+False religions such as Reiki also use a form of laying of hands to impart a devil for “healing”.
 This does not mean that all healing or laying of hands is “of the devil” — it is just doubly important that you know and follow the Bible when it comes to these things and not get duped into a false practice.

 10. Canon and Bible Versions – If we are to be held accountable to a standard, it is imperative that we have that standard available to test against.
 God promised to preserve His Word through the ages for this purpose.
 I spent over two years researching before I came to the conclusion that the canon of 66 books in what we call the Bible can be reliably trusted as scripture.
 I then spent another two years learning about bible versions before coming to the conclusion that the Holy Bible, 1611 Authorized Version (commonly known as King James Bible) is God’s preserved word in English.
 I continue to look into it, though the more I learn the more convinced I am as a King James Bible Believer.